thumbnail image

 Jason P. Breves (Primary Investigator)

 Following the completion of a M.S. at the University of Rhode Island with Dr. Jennifer Specker, Dr. Breves obtained his Ph.D. in 2010 from the University of Hawaii under the co-supervision of Drs.
 Gordon Grau and Tetsuya Hirano.
 As an NIH postdoctoral fellow, Dr. Breves conducted research at the Center for Neuroendocrine Studies at the University of Massachusetts Amherst and the Conte Anadromous Fish Research Center (U.S. Geological Survey).
-Dr. Breves is currently an Associate Professor at Skidmore College and Chair of the Biology Department.
+Dr. Breves is currently a Professor of Biology at Skidmore College.
 He is the recipient of several early-career awards from the Comparative and Evolutionary Physiology Section of the American Physiological Society and the North American Society for Comparative Endocrinology.
+Dr. Breves was recently named as the next recipient of the Pickford Medal from the International Federation of Comparative Endocrinological Societies.

 Research Students (Current and Alumni)